-The Magicbook has tons of screen real estate in a tiny package that wieghts just 1.7 grams, but there’s plenty of power here too.
-The Magicbook Pro offers the latest gen AMD Ryzen 5 4600H processor and integrated Radeo graphics.
-Other key specs include a 512GB PCIe NVMe SDD, 16GB DDR dual-channel RAM, an HDMI 2.0 port, 3 USB 3.2 Gen 1 Type A ports, a single USB Type-C port, and an audio jack.
+The Magicbook Pro has tons of screen real estate in a tiny package that weighs just 1.7 kilograms, but there’s plenty of power here too.
+The Magicbook Pro offers the latest gen AMD Ryzen 5 4600H processor and integrated Radeon graphics.
+Other key specs include a 512GB PCIe NVMe SDD, 16GB DDR dual-channel RAM, an HDMI 2.0 port, 3 USB 3.2 Gen 1 Type-A ports, a single USB Type-C port, and an audio jack.

 The Honor Magicbook Pro stands out if you’re looking for something that’s beautiful, thin, light, and packs plenty of punch for productivity.
 It’s available on September 7th for Germany and September 8th for the rest of Europe for a base price of €900 ($1063~).

 Dell XPS 13 – Tiger Lake

 Dell’s latest XPS 13 is more of a fall refresh than a true redesign.
 Each of Dell’s XPS 13, XPS 13 2-in-1, and XPS 13 Developer Edition is set to be released on September 30 with Intel’s new 11th-generation Core processors, dubbed the Tiger Lake series.
 Of course, most of the other hardware remains exactly the same, so you can expect tiny bezels and almost no weight to the machine.